-Saunas are great for our health: the benefits of regular sauna bathing include boosted immune function, heart health, skin health, pain relief, detoxification and relaxation (to name a few!) .
+Saunas are great for our health: sauna benefits include boosted immune function, heart health, skin health, pain relief, detoxification and relaxation (to name a few!) .
 Unwinding in a sauna is one of the healthiest habits we can develop for ourselves.
-But is there a way to make it even healthier and more beneficial?
+But is there a way to make sauna benefits even healthier and more beneficial?

 The answer is yes!
 There are quite a few ways to make your time spent in the sauna even more therapeutic.
-To achieve maximal benefit, start with these two questions:
+To achieve the best benefits of sauna, start with these two questions:

 - What will make it more enjoyable and draw me into the sauna every day?
 You can realize full benefits with just 20 minutes of daily sauna bathing, but building consistency is key.